Post

 Prerequisites

-• A third-party router: Not your grandma’s dial-up relic, something snazzy that’s compatible with AT&T (NETGEAR, TP-Link, ASUS, you get the picture)
+• A third-party router: Something snazzy that’s compatible with your gateway (NETGEAR, TP-Link, ASUS, you get the picture)

 • Your router’s Access Code..
 You’ll need it later on to bribe– I mean, persuade the Gateway into letting you change the settings

 Note: Before you start, disable Wi-Fi on your AT&T Gateway.
-Trust me, you don’t want two routers throwing down in a Wi-Fi brawl.
-It’s not pretty.
-(Link)
+Trust me… (Link to router page)

 Setting Up